-Pursuant to a grant and on a quarterly basis, the Illinois EPA reimburses the County for work performed under the delegation agreement; including partial cost sharing for vehicles used for inspection purposes.
+Pursuant to financial assistance provided by the Illinois EPA, the County is reimbursed on a quarterly basis for work performed under the delegation agreement; including partial cost sharing for vehicles used for inspection purposes.
 Occasionally other revenue is received from the State of Illinois, the Federal Government or local governments within Will County.
-These funds are offered in a cost-sharing format and used for a myriad of
+These funds are offered in